Mike W

 lucky that it worked to my favor but it took several years.

-yes it is a zero sum game, my thinking is, majority of the moneytrading is very simple in principle, it doesnt require a phd or
+yes it is a zero sum game, my thinking is, majority of the money

 pouring in are either from big institutional investors /